-The course is also for those who do not have any undergraduate studies in the related disciplines but are passionately imaginative, are drawn to visual arts and dream of pursuing a creative career in visual communication design.
+The specialization is also for those who do not have any undergraduate studies in the related disciplines but are passionately imaginative, are drawn to visual arts and dream of pursuing a creative career in visual communication design.

-Applicants to this course could also be working professionals who have completed 3 years of undergraduate studies in any discipline and who wish to acquire knowledge base & skill-sets in Visual Communication through intellectual and creative engagement with the design process, design theories and reflective practice.
-This course will also enable a graduate of any discipline who is currently employed in creative sector, to enhance her/his design practice in visual communication with added capabilities that fosters excellence in creative and professional competence.
+Applicants to this specialization could also be working professionals who have completed 3 years of undergraduate studies in any discipline and who wish to acquire knowledge base & skill-sets in Visual Communication through intellectual and creative engagement with the design process, design theories and reflective practice.
+This course will also enable a graduate of any discipline who is currently employed in the creative sector, to enhance her/his design practice in visual communication with added capabilities that fosters excellence in creative and professional competence.

 Tutorials and Studios: The tutorials comprise of face-to-face or online master classes, seminars, and workshops.
 Tutorials are faculty-led learning spaces where students develop core disciplinary skills and knowledge.
 Tutorials are designed to encourage students to collaboratively and creatively design solutions for complex, layered and contextual briefs.
 Face-to-face classes will deliver core-learning units offered in classrooms at Srishti campus for two days every week.
 Each Tutorial will last for 4 hours and will be scheduled on Fridays and Saturdays.
 This will ensure that a working professional misses only one day’s work each week.
 Tutorials lead to Studios, where students work on assignments and projects that are either individual or group activities that foster making, experimenting, and learning by doing.
 Studios will not be mentored by faculty and on an average, students will be required to dedicate between 20 to 30 hours of studio work every week

-Critiques: These will be faculty led sessions, discussions and forums to encourage presentation of creative works, conversations, thinking and sense making.
-Critique sessions may be face-to-face as well as online through blogs, discussion board conversations and webinars.
+Critiques: These will be faculty-led sessions, discussions, and forums to encourage presentation of creative works, conversations, thinking and sense-making.
+Critique sessions may be face-to-face as well as online through blogs, discussion board conversations, and webinars.